What to do on a weekend trip to Kimberley

 If you looking for a luxurious breakfast spot then DOCs Cafe is the place to be.

 Nestled along Egerton Road, the cafe seems like a hotel when walking through the hallway into a beautiful courtyard.
 However, it’s actually an accommodation establishment as well.

 Known for their exquisite coffees, make sure to take advantage of trying out their wide coffee selection.
 The menu serves breakfast, light lunches, and yummy desserts so spend the whole day there.

 Address: Egerton Road, Kimberley| Phone: 081 843 8138 | Visit website here

 The Big Hole

-Visit the largest hand-dug excavation in the world, the famous Big Hole, and be transported back in time to the very beginning of Kimberley and the discovery of Diamonds.
+Make sure to visit the world’s largest hand-dug excavation site, also known as the famous Big Hole by transporting back in time to the very beginning of Kimberley and the discovery of Diamonds.

 The Big Hole is a massive excavation; 214 meters deep with a surface area of 17 hectares and a perimeter of 1.6 km.

 You can either just peek at the Hole for R60.00 pp or, do an hour-long tour for R120.00 pp giving you insight into diamonds and diamond mining; it’s all up to you.